pascualgroup/varmodel3/README.md

 | `verification_period` | How often to verify consistency of simulation state |
 | `whole_gene_immune` | Whether a host gains immunity towards a gene if the host has seen all the alleles |

+___
 ## Model Overview

 TODO

+___
 ## Code Organization

 TODO

+___
+## Output database

+The output database is in SQLite 3 format, which can be easily accessed from R using the [RSQLite library](https://cran.r-project.org/web/packages/RSQLite/index.html) or from Python using the built-in [sqlite3 library](https://docs.python.org/3/library/sqlite3.html).
+In Matlab, the mksqlite package does the trick.
+We also recommend using the graphical [SQLite browser](https://sqlitebrowser.org/), especially while testing.